 Choosing a cremation provider can depend upon what kind of cremation services you require.
 If you are looking for a cremation with a ceremony or interment committal, then you will need a funeral home that offers the facilities for a ceremony and that is in a good location for your family.

 If you have decided upon a simple direct cremation at the most affordable price, then you may consider the services of a provider who specifically offers a direct cremation at a low cost.
 The locale of the funeral home is not as essential if no services are being held.
 And many funeral homes have extended their service area for direct cremation services.

 The DFS Memorials provider for Los Angeles is an established funeral home with facilities for ceremonies.
 DFS Memorials offers families a low-cost alternative in Los Angeles.

 DFS Memorials LOS ANGELES (323) 798-9055 Call with any questions you may have

 Direct Cremation $750 complete – – Immediate Burial $1,250

 How do cremation providers compare in Los Angeles

 It is always wise to shop around and compare services and costs.
-We do it in any other large purchase we make – so why not when purchasing end of life services?
+We do it in any other large purchase we make – so why not when purchasing end-of-life services?
 You will no doubt be surprised by how much the cost of funeral services can vary between funeral homes in Los Angeles.
 At DFS Memorials we conducted research to find the best cremation prices in Los Angeles to save you the task of phoning round to compare prices.
 This way we can save you the hassle when you are emotionally fragile.
-We have included a selection of direct cremation prices from funeral homes in Los Angeles so you can see how much costs vary.

 What if the deceased had no life insurance?
 Is there any help with cremation costs in Los Angeles?